18 Jan 2022

-The Health Secretary, Sajid Javid, has announced that from Monday 17 January, self-isolation in England for people who test positive for Covid-19 will be cut to five full days.
+Self-isolation in England for people who test positive for Covid-19 has now been cut to five full days.

-From Monday 17 January, people will be able to leave isolation after negative lateral flow tests on days five and six.
+From Monday 17 January, people are able to leave isolation after negative lateral flow tests on days five and six.

 The self-isolation period was cut from 10 to seven days with negative tests on days six and seven back in December 2021.